nmclark2/TMT-NEAT/README.md

 # Version History

+# Version 1.5.3 - March 8, 2022
+- PoissonSeq is now loaded and installed from its Github repository.
+It was archived on 03-07-2022 by CRAN.
+The PoissonSeq analysis and code still run as intended, but has not been updated since October 8, 2012, likely leading to this archival.
+The Github repository should be permanent and resolve these issues.

 # Version 1.5.2 - January 14, 2022
 - Fixes an issue with the Sample Loading Normalization parameter where SLN would always be skipped even if the user selected "Yes".
 The parameter works as intended now.